Cool Old Games

 Other Options

-Players could also play a Trump card in lieu of following suit.
+Players could also play a Trump card instead of following suit.

 Trumps beat all non-Trump cards, and can only be beaten by another Trump of a higher rank.